Lugitan/Lugitan/README.md

 <h1 align="center">Hi 👋 I'm Gilles</h1>
 <h3 align="center">M.Sc.
 Informatics Student at Technical University of Munich</h3>

-- 🔭 My interests are blockchain, web development, distributed systems and sustainability.
+- 🔭 My interests are crypto, web development, distributed systems and sustainability.

-- 🌱 I’m currently learning blockchain technologies, D3 and DevOps
+- 📚 I’m currently trying to get a deeper understanding of blockchain technologies and DevOps

 - 👨‍💻 At the moment I am working on a crypto trading project with React, D3 & Node as well as Python for data processing